AkhshanAchu/AkhshanAchu/README.md

 ## Fun Fact
-I believe that the best solutions are those that seamlessly simple yet making complex tasks feel effortless!
+I believe that the best solutions are those that are seamlessly simple yet make complex tasks feel effortless!
 Behind every simple fix is a complicated night of existential crisis.

 ---
 **"The future belongs to those who believe in the beauty of their dreams"** - Eleanor Roosevelt